LavamasterYT/arch-tutorial/install.md

 ```
 $ pacman -S <packages>
 ```
-> If once you have booted the Arch install and you might have some packages missing, you can boot back into the Arch live USB and ch-root back into the system.
+> If once you have booted the Arch install and you might have some packages missing, you can boot back into the Arch live USB and chroot back into the system.
 Just remount the root partition as we did in the [partitioning](#partitioning) section and run the `arch-chroot` command like we did in the [setting up](#settingup) section.

 ## Installing GRUB <a name='grub'></a>
 Finally, before we boot, we have to install a boot loader and install CPU microcode.
 To do this run the following command